-Some may even consider their ULAs as a kind of 'insurance policy.'
+Some organisations have even used this to their advantage and consider their ULAs as a kind of 'insurance policy.'
+They have ideas and plans on how to develop, like deploying virtualisation or Cloud software.

 Having a ULA means organisations can deploy applications as they want, with a lowered risk that the Oracle audit teams will come knocking.